Roles and Responsibilities

 A Governing Body in a faith school such as ours consists of several different types of Governors – Foundation Governors, Staff Governors, Parent Governors, Local Education Authority representative and Non-voting observers.

 All Governors have the same collective responsibility and are required to work on one or more committees to support the school.
 These include: Admissions; Communications; Curriculum; Finance; Limudei Kodesh; Premises; and Staffing.
-To read the Terms of Reference of each committee, please click here.

 The committees meet at various times during the year and then report back to the full Governing Body.
 Examples of what might be discussed at the termly meetings include ongoing building projects within the school, academic performance and behaviour, as well as addressing any issues arising from recent inspections by Ofsted or Pikuach.